AdrienPoupa/soen6441/README.md

 - testGetStatuses:For search result

--testGetUser: for Status
+- testGetUser: for Status

--testSetUser: For Status
+- testSetUser: For Status

--testGetFullText: For Status
+- testGetFullText: For Status

--testSetFullText:For Status
+- testSetFullText:For Status

--testAuth:For TwitterController
+- testAuth:For TwitterController

--testSearchForm: For TwitterController
+- testSearchForm: For TwitterController

--testGetSearchJson: For TwitterController
+- testGetSearchJson: For TwitterController

--testSearchPost: For TwitterController
+- testSearchPost: For TwitterController

--testProfile: For TwitterController
+- testProfile: For TwitterController

--testGetProfileJson: For TwitterController
+- testGetProfileJson: For TwitterController

--testGetBaseUrl: For TwitterController
+- testGetBaseUrl: For TwitterController

--testGetLocation: For User
+- testGetLocation: For User

--testSetLocation: For User
+- testSetLocation: For User

--testGetDescription: For User
+- testGetDescription: For User

--testSetDescription: For User
+- testSetDescription: For User

--testGetFollowers: For User
+- testGetFollowers: For User

--testSetFollowers: For User
+- testSetFollowers: For User

--testGetFriends: For User
+- testGetFriends: For User

--testSetFriends: For User
+- testSetFriends: For User

--testGetId:For User
+- testGetId:For User

--testSetId:For User
+- testSetId:For User

--testGetName:For User
+- testGetName:For User

--testSetName:For User
+- testSetName:For User

--testGetScreenName: For User
+- testGetScreenName: For User

--testGetScreenName: For User
+- testGetScreenName: For User